ComputationalCryoEM/ASPIRE-Python/docs/source/class_source.rst

-Two concrete examples are provided ``BumpWeightedVarianceImageQualityFunction`` and ``RampWeightedVarianceImageQualityFunction`` which apply the respective weight functions prior to the Contrast calculation.
+Two concrete examples are provided ``BumpWeightedVarianceImageQualityFunction`` and ``RampWeightedVarianceImageQualityFunction`` which apply the respective weight functions prior to the variance calculation.

 Again, ``WeightedImageQualityMixin`` exposes and manages a grid cache, this time for grid weights.